madrury/the-rising-sea/the-rising-sea.md

 I'd like to illustrate Grothendieck's approach with a simple example programming puzzle.
 The idea for this talk formed in my mind while working on Advent of Code puzzles.
 I noticed that I felt a singular satisfaction when solving a certain type of puzzle.

 My example is taken from Advent of Code 2022, it's problem five.
-I chose this puzzle because it's simple enough that it's non-strenuous to state, is amenable to the approach I want to illustrate, and because a survey of reddit shows that it's common for newer puzzlers to get stuck on just this problem.
+I chose this puzzle because it's simple enough that it's non-strenuous to state, is amenable to the approach I want to illustrate, and because a very informal survey of reddit shows that it's common for newer puzzlers to get stuck on just this problem.
 If you're en experienced programmer, there's likely not much to learn from this example to improve *your* skills, but consider how you would explain to a new programmer how you structure your reasoning when solving such a problem.

 ### Setup
 Our puzzle concerns vertical stacks of blocks: